TIBCOSoftware/snappy-cloud-tools/docker/README.md

  ```
  The `-J-Dgemfirexd.hostname-for-clients` parameter sets the IP Address or Host name that this server listens on for client connections.

- <Note>Note: It may take some time for this command to complete execution.</Note>
+ Note: It may take some time for this command to complete execution.

 3. **Check the Docker Process**